 Hulu vs Netflix: Content

-Hulu has its own original shows including the popular The Handmaid’s Tale.
+Hulu has its own original shows including the popular Only Murders in the Building, The Handmaid’s Tale, and The Great.
 But, generally speaking, Netflix is better for originals while Hulu offers more when it comes to network TV programming.
-You got a large selection of movies with both services from different genres, so there should be something in there for everyone.
+Hulu does have some original movies too, like Hellraiser, Deep Water, Prey, and Palm Springs.

 In addition to add-ons, Hulu also offers a plan with Live TV channels, which is another thing you can’t get with Netflix.
-This option is pricey and gets you access to more than 60 TV channels including ABC, FOX, National Geographic, CNN, and more — see full list here.
+This option is pricey and gets you access to more than 60 TV channels including ABC, National Geographic, CNN, and more — see the full list here.

-Important: Keep in mind is that content on Netflix differs from country to country due to licensing rights.
-Netflix’s library of movies and TV shows is much, much smaller in a lot of countries in Europe and other regions compared to the U.S., which is a shame.
+Important: Keep in mind that content on Netflix differs from country to country due to licensing rights.
+Netflix’s library of movies and TV shows is much, much smaller in a lot of countries in Europe and other regions compared to the US, which is a shame.
 Some try to get around this restriction with a VPN, but not all of them work since Netflix is working hard on blocking them.